Gila Soldiers prepare for Best Sapper Competition

 |0

-This work, Gila Soldiers prepare for Best Sapper Competition [Image 4 of 4], by SSG Justin McClarran, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Gila Soldiers prepare for Best Sapper Competition, by SGT Dre Stout, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT